vhub-team/native-db/functions/0xD2E6822DBFD6C8BD.md

 # VEHICLE::IS_VEHICLE_EXTRA_TURNED_ON

 ## Summary
-Checks if a vehicle extra is turned on.
+Checks if a vehicle extra is turned on

 ## Parameters
 * **VEHICLE_INDEX** vehicleIndex